Lance Anderson (American football): Stanford

+Boise State

+Following a coaching change at Stanford following the 2022 season, Anderson joined Andy Avalos' staff at Boise State as a senior defensive analyst.

+Utah Tech

+In early December 2023, it was announced that Anderson would become a first time head coach for Utah Tech ahead of the 2024 season.

 Personal life

 Lance and his wife, Sherri, reside in Menlo Park with their three children, Aubrey, Jaren and Braden.
 He was a three-sport athlete at Idaho's Minico High School, participating in football, baseball and track.
 He earned his degree from Idaho State University with a degree in biology.